List of Emmerdale characters introduced in 1995

 Emmerdale is a British soap opera first broadcast on 16 October 1972.
 The following is a list of characters that first appeared during 1995, by order of first appearance.
 All characters are introduced by the series producer Mervyn Watson.
 Emma Nightingale and Nellie Dingle were introduced in January.
 Terry Woods, Britt Woods, and Sam Dingle made their debuts in February.
 Daniel Weir arrived in May, while June saw the birth of Joe Tate.
 Mandy Dingle began appearing from July, and Albert Dingle made his debut in December.

 Emma Nightingale

 Emma Nightingale, portrayed by Rachel Ambler, made her first appearance on 19 January 1995.
-She is introduced as a love interest for Zoe Tate (Leah Bracknell), who she later dates.
-Emma and Zoe share the soap opera's first lesbian kiss and have their relationship blessed over a year after her arrival.
-Ambler left the soap in 1996 and reprised the role in 2004.
-Emma returns to the village where she surprises Zoe with flowers.
+She is introduced as a love interest for Zoe Tate (Leah Bracknell), whom she later dates.
+Emma and Zoe share the soap opera's first lesbian kiss and have their relationship blessed more than a year after her arrival.
+Ambler left the soap in 1996 and reprised the role in 2004; Emma returns to the village where she surprises Zoe with flowers.
 She departed several weeks later.